 Welcome To House of Kerry

 Located on a farm, a designated Scenic Area of Conservation with beautiful natural scenery in Muckross Killarney Co.
 Kerry, House of Kerry aims to inspire with a beautiful collection of timeless pieces.
-Cherishing the environment, handmade crafts, nature, heritage and the landscape, having the courage to do what inspires you and one’s well being are themes which resonate with Christine O’Donoghue de Vries the creator of House of Kerry.
+Cherishing the environment, art, nature, heritage and the landscape, having the courage to do what inspires you and one’s well being are themes which resonate with Christine O’Donoghue de Vries the creator of House of Kerry.

 Who are we?

 Christine O’Donoghue de Vries is an artist and an award winning sustainable focused fashion designer based in Co.
 Kerry, Ireland.
 She is also a farmer.
-As a farmer Christine works in harmony with the landscape and by virtue of this she sees at first hand the devastating impact of climate change on our doorstep, it is here in fact.
+As a farmer Christine works in harmony with the landscape and by virtue of this she sees at first hand the devastating impact of climate change on our doorstep.
 House of Kerry is inspired by an old farmhouse in Muckross, Killarney Co.
 Kerry in which her grandparents and great-grandparents lived before her.
-House of Kerry logo of the evergreen is inspired by the trees, woodland and shelter belts which were planted on the farm, House of Kerry has at its very essence sustainability in traditional farmhouse style -Christine’s grandmother in particular has influenced her.
-Her grandmother would never throw out an old chair or fashion item she would simply repair/upcycle it!
-In the same fashion Christine takes sample fabric pieces and cut offs and upcycles them into bowties and woolen berets.
+The House of Kerry logo of the evergreen is inspired by the trees, woodland and shelter belts which were planted on the farm, House of Kerry has at its very essence sustainability in traditional farmhouse style -Christine’s grandmother in particular influenced her.
+Her grandmother would never throw out an old chair or fashion item she would simply repair/up-cycle it!
+In the same fashion Christine takes sample fabric pieces and cut offs and up cycles them into bow ties and woolen berets.
 No matter what we do we leave a carbon footprint, the choice is to make it as tiny as possible.